 A summary of the evolution of the MPNs and MDS/MPNs according to the WHO and ICD-O-3 classifications is detailed in Table 1.
 We assessed all malignant cases of MPNs and MDS/MPNs diagnosed among residents of 18 cancer registry areas of the National Cancer Institute’s (NCI) Surveillance, Epidemiology and End Results (SEER-18) Program during 2001-2012.
-SEER-18 represents approximately 26% of the US population and includes the registries in eight states (Connecticut, Hawaii, Iowa, Kentucky, Louisiana, New Jersey, New Mexico, and Utah); six metropolitan areas (Atlanta, Georgia; Detroit, Michigan; Los Angeles, San Francisco-Oakland, and San Jose-Monterey, California; Seattle-Puget Sound, Washington); the areas of Greater California, Rural Georgia, Greater Georgia; and the Alaska Native Tumor Registry.
+An in-depth description of the SEER Program, including data quality and reliability methods, can be found at www.seer.cancer.gov.
+In brief,a SEER-18 represents approximately 27.8% of the US population and includes the registries in eight states (Connecticut, Hawaii, Iowa, Kentucky, Louisiana, New Jersey, New Mexico, and Utah); six metropolitan areas (Atlanta, Georgia; Detroit, Michigan; Los Angeles, San Francisco-Oakland, and San Jose-Monterey, California; Seattle-Puget Sound, Washington); the areas of Greater California, Rural Georgia, Greater Georgia; and the Alaska Native Tumor Registry.
 For specified analyses by calendar year, we utilized SEER-17 (excluding Greater Georgia, which only officially entered the SEER program in 2010).

 Disease classification

-The SEER Program began utilizing the ICD-O-3 for coding information on tumor histology and topography in 2001.(Fritz, et al 2000) We included all MPNs and MDS/MPNs with an ICD-O-3 behavior code of “/3” (malignant behavior), as specified in Table 1, and to the extent possible, categorized disease entities according to the 2008 WHO classification.
+The SEER Program began utilizing the ICD-O-3 for coding information on tumor histology and topography in 2001 (Fritz, et al 2000).
+We included all MPNs and MDS/MPNs with an ICD-O-3 behavior code of “/3” (malignant behavior), as specified in Table 1, and to the extent possible, categorized disease entities according to the 2008 WHO classification.

 Incidence

 We calculated incidence rates (IRs), IR ratios (IRRs) and associated 95% confidence intervals (CI) for each MPN and MDS/MPN entity using SEER*Stat (version 8.2.1).
 All IRs were age-adjusted using the 2000 US population standard and expressed per one million person-years (PY).
 We assessed IRs overall and according to sex, race/ethnicity, calendar year of diagnosis, and method of diagnostic confirmation.
-Age-specific IRs were calculated and depicted (plotted at the midpoint of the age group and at 93 years for the oldest age group) on a log-linear scale, as previously described.(Devesa, et al 1995)
+Age-specific IRs were calculated and depicted (plotted at the midpoint of the age group and at 93 years for the oldest age group) on a log-linear scale, as previously described (Devesa, et al 1995).

 Delayed reporting

-The SEER Program allows 22 months between the end of the diagnosis year and the time cancers are reported to NCI.(Howlader N) If case information becomes available after this period, the data are collected by the registries and reported to NCI in a subsequent data submission.
-The addition of cases after the standard 22-month delay is termed “reporting delay,” which may lead to initial underestimation of incidence rates.(Clegg, et al 2002) Reporting delays related to changes in outpatient practice patterns have been reported for melanoma (Clegg, et al 2002) and chronic lymphocytic leukemia (CLL).(Dores, et al 2007) Similar to CLL, MPNs are often diagnosed in the outpatient setting and may not require histologic confirmation to establish a diagnosis.(Jaffe ES 2001, Swerdlow) Additionally, because features of MPNs and MDS/MPNs overlap and evolve, precise disease classification may be difficult initially but may become apparent over time.
+The SEER Program allows 22 months between the end of the diagnosis year and the time cancers are reported to NCI (Howlader, et al 2015).
+If case information becomes available after this period, the data are collected by the registries and reported to NCI in a subsequent data submission.
+The addition of cases after the standard 22-month delay is termed “reporting delay,” which may lead to initial underestimation of incidence rates (Clegg, et al 2002).
+We speculated that new cancer registry reporting requirements in the U.S. for some MPNs and MDS/MPNs in 2001 might be associated with delayed case ascertainment.
+Reporting delays related to changes in outpatient practice patterns also have been reported for melanoma (Clegg, et al 2002) and chronic lymphocytic leukaemia (CLL) (Dores, et al 2007).
+Similar to CLL, MPNs are often diagnosed in the outpatient setting and may not require histologic confirmation to establish a diagnosis (Jaffe, et al 2001, Swerdlow, et al 2008).
+Additionally, because features of MPNs and MDS/MPNs overlap and evolve, precise disease classification may be difficult initially but may become apparent over time.
 To evaluate whether IRs of MPNs were affected by reporting delays, using SEER-17 we calculated IRs for cases diagnosed during 2001-2002, 2003-2004, 2005-2006, 2007-2008, 2009-2010, and 2011-2012 using data from the November 2014 submission file and compared these IRs to those based on cases diagnosed during these time periods as reported in the November 2012, November 2010, and November 2008 data submission files.

 Survival